adityassrana/old_blog_template/about.md

 permalink: /about/
 ---

-I am **Aditya Rana**, a Junior at BITS Pilani  working on Deep Learning.
+I am **Aditya Rana**, a Senior at BITS Pilani  working on Deep Learning.